swup/docs/src/docs/api/markup.md

 ## Persist element state

-Some elements need to keep their state between page loads, e.g. autoplay videos, animations or countdowns.
+Some elements need to keep their state between page loads, e.g. autoplaying videos, animations or countdowns.
 Swup will transfer an element to the next page — preserving its content, data and event listeners — if it has a `data-swup-persist` attribute and a matching element is found on the next page.
 Elements are matched using the unique value of the persist attribute.